qoolixiloop/qool-latex-loop/README.md

 >
 > 🗄️
 >
 > **Tmux and Vim as an IDE:** There are many good development environments availabe and some of them are quite expensive.
 Nevertheless or because of that, I mainly use Tmux and Vim as they are two very powerful terminal applications, which provide me with everything I need to write code efficiently.
 That being said, I must admit, that it is not easy to start with.
-That is why I shared my '.vim' folder and '.vimrc' configuration file, which both contain all the necessary instuctions to download the plugins and run Vim within minutes as an IDE for example for Python, Java or Bash.
+That is why I shared my '.vim' folder and '.vimrc' configuration file, which both contain all the necessary instructions to download the plugins and run Vim within minutes as an IDE for example for Python, Java or Bash.
 >
 > **Vim as a language:** Once I started programming with Vim, I immediately came into contact with Vim's own programming language, Vimscript.
 I even started to write my own little plugins and macros in Vimscript.
 >